Meetings – The Linchpin of Organizational Health

 1. Topics for discussion

-2. Topics for strategic meetings – are there subject so strategic and important that they require their own meeting
+2. Topics for strategic meetings – are there subjects so strategic and essential that they require their own meeting

 3. Decisions